 - Putting holes in walls and doors

-- No giving your any money
+- Not giving you money

 - Tearing, burning throwing out your clothes